simonask/simonask.github.io/content/2024-02-08-libyaml-safer.md

-Even though it is much easier to write correct code in safe Rust than in C, logic bugs are obviously just as possible, particularly when performing very large scale refactorings, which is essentially what this is.
+Even though it is much easier to write correct code in safe Rust than in C, logic bugs are obviously just as possible, particularly when performing very large scale refactoring.

 ## Performance

-In order to compare the performance of unsafe-libyaml and the safe Rust port, I found a very large YAML document (~700 KiB) and built a very simple benchmark using [Criterion].
+In order to compare the performance of unsafe-libyaml and the safe Rust port, I found a relatively large YAML document (~700 KiB) and built a very simple benchmark using [Criterion].

-Here is the gist of it:
+In short:

 |  | unsafe-libyaml | libyaml-safer |
 |--|-------|------|
 | Parse 700 KiB document | 38.258 ms |  37.447 ms |
 | Emit 700 KiB document  | 18.491 ms | 17.549 ms |

+_Hold for applause._

 These benchmarks were run on an AMD Ryzen 9 3950X 16-Core CPU (3.5 GHz) running Windows 11.